Mammals of the Indiana Dunes: Perennial lowland forest

 The white-footed mouse is very common with raccoons; northern short-tailed shrews; eastern chipmunks; Virginia opossum, masked shrew, meadow vole, woodchuck, and eastern fox squirrel.
 White-tailed deer and chipmunks are also found.
 There is evidence of red squirrels, eastern moles, domestic dog, eastern cottontail, meadow vole, woodchuck, and meadow vole.

 The star-nosed mole may be present from evidence of burrows.
 The westernmost site recorded for the star-nosed mole is at Trail Creek at the southern edge of Michigan City just east of the park.
 Shrews may be more prevalent than the 1988 study found due to the dry conditions that year.

 Wetlands

 A variety of wetlands exists through the dune lands.
 Most wetlands are marsh, then aquatic shrub land, swamp, and bog.

 Marsh

 Marsh habitat includes the Great Marsh.
-Many muskrats occur in here marshes, Much of the marsh is cattail, with bulrushes, sedges, and sometimes buttonbush.
+Many muskrats occur in here marshes, much of the marsh is cattail, with bulrushes, sedges, and sometimes buttonbush.
 Cowles Bog is a marsh rather than a bog because cattail is the dominant plant.
-However, it has a floating mat of vegetation typical of a bogs, and it does have some typical bog species grass of Parnassus and pitcher plant.
+However, it has a floating mat of vegetation typical of a bog, and it does have some typical bog species grass of Parnassus and pitcher plant.
 This is very little canopy with some scattered willows or elms.
 The shrub layer consisted of thick buttonbush, willow, or Ribes.
 The herb layer was often cattail, sedges, or blue joint grass, with occasional false nettle.